rishab1wnl/-figma-design-replication/README.md

 - General page layout and reset styles for elements.
 - Navigation bar positioning and appearance.
 - Button and popup styling, ensuring a cohesive and visually appealing design.
+- **Media queries** to ensure the website is responsive and adjusts to different screen sizes.

 ## 🚀 Getting Started
 To run this project locally, follow these steps: